 UPDATE, March 24, 2020: The federal government approved certain provisions of Illinois’ 1135 waiver request.
 Read more.

-While Illinois has taken many life-saving steps that will ensure the appropriate and timely provision of care during this pandemic, there is still much left to be done if we want to protect those who are most susceptible to this virus and it’s effects.
+While Illinois has taken many life-saving steps that will ensure the appropriate and timely provision of care during this pandemic, there is still much left to be done if we want to protect all of our communities from this virus

 - Automatically provide immediate temporary Medicaid to all individuals in the backlog.